DannnB/DanBDesigns/_posts/2015-12-10-codecademy-challange.md

 1. Finish AngularJS + Final Project
 2. Start Ruby + Final Project

-I have a 10 days off Work for Christmas, so as well as being merry I plan this to be my main week where I get a lot done.
-(That's the plan at least...I smell mice pies)
+I have a 10 days off for Christmas, so as well as being merry I plan this to be my main week where I get a lot done.
+(That's the plan at least...I smell mince pies)

 #####Week 4 (aprox 7th of Jan)